 If we consider the versatility, the speed, and the level of privacy you get, this sounds like a pretty good deal.
-But there’s no need to take our word for it because PrivateVPN will give you 7-day free trial – you just have to ask their Support.
+But there’s no need to take our word for it because PrivateVPN will give you a 7-day free trial – you just have to ask their Support.

 There’s also a 100% 30-day money-back guarantee, which supposedly gets processed within 5 business days.
 To be eligible for this refund, you need to provide your reason for terminating your account.
-While this all seems fair and clear, there have been reports about people not getting their money back or needing several rounds of demanding until they finally got it.
-Yet another area to get stronger at.

 However, before you rush to invest your money in this service, you may want to check out the reviews of other top-notch VPN services, like NordVPN, ExpressVPN, CyberGhost, or VyprVPN, as well as comparisons.

 To conclude our PrivateVPN review, we can tell you this:

 For quite a generous price, you get reliable and solid online security and privacy, relatively fast speeds, a VPN for Netflix, BBC iPlayer, Kodi, and torrenting.
 If you’re a traveler, a gamer, a torrenter, or just someone who needs to spoof their IP address, PrivateVPN could be an excellent choice.